wikiped/Wsl-IpHandler/README.md

 When `Import-Module SomeModule` command is executed, Powershell looks for `SomeModule` in this directory (among others).

+> __It is important__ to be aware of the fact that WSL2 does not yet support windows network shares within linux, so if the module is installed on a network share it will NOT be working correctly.
+To mitigate this issue the module checks where it is installed and warns the user of the problem.

 ---

 ## How does it work?